kadartibi/myway-backend/README.md

 - Check trips that are in progress or will be in the future
 - Separate page to see trips from past
 - Admin page to manage users
+- Copy a selected trip to plan our own trip in the future
+- Recommend other's trips if we like them

 ## Technologies Used